kibitan/setup_mac/README.md

       - keep folders on top when sorting by name
       - when perfoming a search: current folder
   - view
+    - set as default setting
       - show status bar
       - show path bar
   - default view option: sort by name, arrange by none
   - change default application of mp3, m4a into QuickTimePlayer
 - change screen size if retina